cwsecur1ty/cwsecur1ty.github.io/index.md

 Collection of AWS projects; Cloud solutions, security automation, and scalable architectures.
 Each project is designed to showcase practical skills with AWS services.

 - [Website Hosting on S3 with CloudFront](aws-s3-website.md) (A secure, cost-effective static website hosted on S3 with global delivery via CloudFront.)
-- **Proxmox**: Proxmox VE is used to manage my VMs, containers and storage.
-- **Virtual Machines**: Virtual environments where services are running (e.g., media, testing & security).

 ➡️ [Learn more about the Homelab Setup](homelab.md)